 Along with donating, I wish to encourage readers to share these poems so that they can inspire everyone to explore the outdoors and discover their own passion for wildlife.
-At the end of the 52 weeks, I plan to compile the poems into a collection, with the intent to publish.
-All proceeds from the published collection will then go to the RSPB.

 Why am I doing this?